I am Legend

-This edition was published by Gollancz on 2007 in paperback and has 161 pages.
+This apocalyptic, horror, science fiction is a paperback edition that was published by Gollancz on 2007 and has 161 pages.

 An anthology of eleven apocalyptic and the weird in horrific science fiction.
 The actual story of the title, I am Legend, takes up half of the book — yes, the one upon which the movie is based.
 The rest are truly short stories.